aravind-sadharani/chandraveena/src/blog/release1-patdeep/index.md

 ## Release Links
 The complete recording of Raga Alapana is available at https://youtu.be/4smgSeLpiYo.

-Snippets from this performance are available at https://youtu.be/Tzk4Hy2wSaM.
+Snippets of Raga Alapana is available at https://youtu.be/Tzk4Hy2wSaM.

+The complete recording of Pallavi is available at https://youtu.be/CyAzEQ-7_vU.

+Snippets of Pallavi is available at https://youtu.be/ESRjjGIMu9k.

 Purchase CD quality audio of the performance from https://chandraveena.bandcamp.com/album/raga-patdeep.